flemk/homelab-operator/README.md

 ### Docker Compose
 See `docker-compose.yml` or `docker-compose-build-local.yml` and the `.env` file.

 The easiest way to run this application is by using docker compose.
-A sample configuration coul look like:
+A sample configuration could look like:

 ```yaml
 services: